Is a Correction Looming Ahead for Desktop Metal Inc. (DM)

 Sponsored

-The average price from analysts is $3.76, which is $0.27 above the current price.
 DM currently public float of 262.04M and currently shorts hold a 24.98% ratio of that float.
-Today, the average trading volume of DM was 6.15M shares.
+Today, the average trading volume of DM was 6.03M shares.

 DM’s Market Performance